-Information revelation policies vary wildly across auction formats.
+Information revelation policies vary widely across auction formats.
 In the U.S. procurement context, as a consequence of the "Freedom of Information Act," the public sector is generally subject to strict transparency requirements that require full disclosure of the identity of the bidders and the terms of each bid.
 In auctions of mineral rights to U.S. government-owned land, however, only the winner's identity is revealed.
 In many markets, only the winner's bid and identity are disclosed.
 This is the case, for instance, in the mussels sealed-bid auction documented by Kleijnen and Schaik (2007), and also happens in some European procurement auctions (for instance, in the London bus routes auctions, see Cantillon and Pesendorfer (2006)).
 This is also, by the very design of the auction, the bidders' feedback in Dutch or English auctions.
 In some markets, even less information is disclosed.
 Over the last two years, the online auction site eBay has progressively moved toward a less transparent auction format.
 Bidders' identities are no longer disclosed, although it remains possible to determine the list of items won in the last month by any of the (anonymous) user identities.
 Auction houses like Christie's or Sotheby's often preserve the anonymity of the winning bidder, and sometimes of the transaction amount.
-But the pinnacle of opaqueness surely belongs to Google for its sponsored search auction, in which even the algorithm based on which the winner is determined is unknown.
-To add to this confusion, some B2B auction platforms (for instance, FreeMarkets, or Covisint) offer their clients the possibility to choose how transparent, or opaque, they wish the auction format to be.
+Another instance of an opaque mechanism is the sponsored search auction of Google in which the algorithm based on which the winner is determined is publicly unknown.

-Undoubtedly, the choice of such feedback policies reflects a variety of considerations, such as security, privacy, risk of corruption, etc. This paper focuses on the impact of these policies on bidders' strategies, efficiency and revenue.
+Undoubtedly, the choice of such feedback policies reflects a variety of considerations, such as security, privacy, risk of corruption, or risk of collusion.
+This paper focuses on the impact of these policies on bidders' strategies, efficiency and revenue.
 We consider infinitely repeated first-price auctions, with persistent, independent private values, and multi-unit demand.
 We shall consider three information policies.
 With unobservable bids, bidders are only privately informed at the end of each round whether they have won the auction or not.
 With observable bids, all bids are disclosed at the end of each round.
 Finally, with winner-only observable bids, only the winner's bid (and, although it plays no role, his identity) is publicly disclosed at the end of each round.
 In terms of the disclosure policies, we therefore focus on the provision of past bidding information for future auction events.
 This should be viewed as distinct from the provision of bidding information within a single auction, a topic of central interest for the comparison of the English or Dutch auctions to standard sealed bid auctions, see Milgrom and Weber (1982).
 Thus, our concern for transparency is narrowly focused on the amount feedback given about past auction events.
 But importantly, the rules of the bidding game, namely the first price auction, are commonly known among the bidders, and thus we are not concerned with transparency with respect to the rules of the game.

-As we investigate a bidding game with an infinite horizon, as in any infinitely repeated game, collusive equilibria exist if bidders are sufficiently patient, even under the most restrictive feedback policy.
-Bid rotation, for instance, is always a possibility.
+As we investigate a bidding game with an infinite horizon, as in any infinitely repeated game, collusive equilibria exist if bidders are sufficiently patient, even under the most restrictive feedback policy.1 Bid rotation, for instance, is always a possibility.
 To evaluate the intrinsic performance of each policy absent any tacit but explicit collusion, we focus on Markov equilibria, in which strategies only depend on bidders' beliefs.